Plutoz01/exp-demos/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

 # Service related demos

+## Synchronous prioritized task runner
+Generic task runner service to ensure tasks run only one-by-one instead of parallel.

+First job will start automatically, then all following tasks will be collected until the first task finished.
+Only one task will be select to run next based on a priorizer function.
+Remaining tasks will be rejected.

 ## Blocking service with observables
 This demo tries to demonstrate how can various observables evaluted strictly in a linear order.